nikigawlik/gdmc_http_interface/README.md

 Open your Minecraft Launcher, the Forge Installation should have appeared there.

-Open the Forge Installation and click the "Mods" button and then the "Open mods folder" button.
+Open the Forge Installation and click the "Mods" button and then the "Open mods folder" button (You can skip this step by just navigating to %APPDATA%/.minecraft/mods).

-Download the mod jar from [here](!TODO!) and place it in this folder.
+Download the jar file from [here](https://github.com/nilsgawlik/gdmc_http_interface/releases/tag/v0.1.0alpha) and place it in the mod folder.

+Restart Minecraft and launch the Forge Installation again.
+The mod should now appear in the mod list under "Mods".

+When you open a world the HTTP Server will be started automatically

 ## Running this mod from source